Beware the Wail of the Banshee – This Irish Fairy isn’t as Scary as You Think

 Tuatha de Danann and the Banshee

-The Goddess Brigid was a member of the Tuatha de Danann the first to wail or keen when her son died.
-In Cath Maige Tuired she is credited with creating the custom, which involves a combination of wailing and singing, creating an almost poetic, structured form of crying.
+The Goddess Brigid was a member of the Tuatha de Danann and was the first woman in Ireland to wail or keen when her son died.
+In Cath Maige Tuired, she is credited with creating the custom, which involves a combination of wailing and singing, creating an almost poetic, structured form of crying.

-The banshee is a type of fairy commonly believed to be descended from the Tuatha de Danann in Celtic folklore.
-In general fairies can be classified into good and evil, the good are usually beautiful, creative and as tall as humans, while the evil are usually smaller with less human features, though the malevolent Dullahaun is an exception in terms of height.
+The Banshee is a type of fairy commonly believed to be descended from the Tuatha de Danann in Celtic folklore.
+In general, fairies can be classified into good and evil.
+The good fae are usually beautiful, creative and as tall as humans, while evil fairies are generally smaller with fewer human features.
+However, the malevolent Dullahaun is an exception in terms of height.